Experts are encouraged by early Covid-19 vaccine findings but warn the US will still face challenging months ahead - KTVZ

 Members of the Advisory Committee on Immunization Practices received notice last week that they’ll meet November 23 for five hours, according to committee member Dr. William Schaffner.

-Among the first to be vaccinated will likely be health care workers and essential workers as well as people over the age of 65 and people with underlying conditions.
+Among the first to be vaccinated will likely be health care workers and essential workers as well as people over the age of 65 and people with existing health conditions.
 The question is what order those groups should come in, Schaffner said.

 “Health care workers are baked in — that’s the first thing to happen, no doubt about that,” he said.
 But after that, committee members will need to define what underlying conditions would merit getting a vaccine early on and what defines “essential workers” — a group that could include everyone from police officers to supermarket clerks.